s0t7x/decky-sunshine/README.md

   </p>
 </div>

 Decky Sunshine is the perfect solution for capturing your Steam Deck gameplay.
-With this powerful plugin, you can easily toggle the Sunshine game streaming server and pair new devices, allowing you to share your gaming experiences with the world seamlessly.
+With this plugin, you can easily toggle the Sunshine game streaming server and pair new devices, allowing you to share your gaming experiences with the world seamlessly.

 ## Features